deveuge/kingsmarch/README.md

 	* Spring Boot Websocket
 	* Spring Boot Devtools
 	* Lombok
+* For simplicity, no external databases are used.
+	* For single player games, the game is stored in session.
+	* For multiplayer games, the game is stored in an object in memory.
+This object is kept as long as at least one of the two players remains connected to the game and is deleted when both players have disconnected from the websocket.
 * The simplified entity model is as follows:
 ![Entity model](UMLdiagram.svg)

+## Future improvements
+The project can be improved on several points:
+* Adding end-of-game rules:
+	* Threefold repetition
+	* 50 move rule
+* Add full FEN notation support.
+	* Currently, for both single and multiplayer games, it is possible to access an already started game by adding "?fen={FEN_NOTATION}" to the URL.
+	* This notation should only contain the piece placement data, because this is the only thing Kingsmarch interprets at the moment.
+This is why values such as which player's turn is next, castling data or previous piece movement are not taken into account.
+* Use of database:
+	* Once the FEN notation is fully implemented, game saving and retrieval could be done in non-relational databases instead of in-memory or session.
+* Add API to query legal moves from a FEN notation.
+	* In this way, other external applications could benefit from the logic developed for Kingsmarch.
+* Improve the AI logic
+	* Improve the calculation of the next move.
+	* Improve the opening book.
+Currently it contains only 77 records.
+	* Improve pawn promotion.
+Currently the AI always promotes to Queen for simplicity.